UC Berkeley Shoelace Knot Study

 Initially I was puzzled, as the image did not match either a left-over-right Granny Knot or a right-over-left Granny Knot.
 The only way that I could reproduce this knot with similar looking crossings and orientations of loops and ends was to tie a right-over-left Granny Knot, then flip it (see photos below).

 Compare my photos (below) of a right-over-left and a left-over-right Granny Knot, each both normal and flipped, against UC Berkeley's Granny Knot photo (above).
+The photos have been subtly colored to highlight those parts of the knots that are on the outside.

 2. Rear-Impact vs Side-Impact Tests Flawed